Accrual of appropriations

 No. Blanket guidance cannot be given because each case must be considered on its merits with regard to the terms and conditions attaching to the obligation.
 However, under the principle in AASB 137, there must be:

-Both requirements should be capable of being met in most instances.
+Meeting both requirements should be possible in most instances.

 Q58.
 How do I determine a present obligation?

 Under AASB 137 , a present obligation does not normally exist until the recipient has satisfied all substantive conditions attached to the payment and the entity has no realistic alternative but to settle the obligation.
 This could be either a legal obligation or a constructive obligation.
 For: